WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/edge-publish/edge-classification-finserv-deployment-via-api-reference.md

+The following tutorial is available on the [Wallaroo Github Repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/pipeline-edge-publish/edge-classification-finserv-api).

 ## Classification Financial Services Edge Deployment Demonstration via API

 This notebook will walk through building Wallaroo pipeline with a a Classification model deployed to detect the likelihood of credit card fraud, then publishing that pipeline to an Open Container Initiative (OCI) Registry where it can be deployed in other Docker and Kubernetes environments.
 This example focuses on using the Wallaroo MLOps API to publish the pipeline and retrieve the relevant information.